St Briavels Castle: 18th and 19th centuries

 The notorious debtors' prison at St Briavels Castle in early Victorian times.

 The debtors' prison at the castle came in for particular scrutiny.
 It emerged that out of the 402 cases brought before the court at St Briavels' Castle, 397 of them were for extremely small sums of debt of £5 or less (£373 in 2009 prices), increasingly unacceptable in Victorian eyes.
 A penalty of up to £7 (£522 in 2009 prices) was also being charged for each case, making the process extremely onerous for the local poor being prosecuted in this way.
 The investigation found that the keeper of the debtors' prison, which could hold up to six inmates at a time, was appointed by the constable, and made part of his income by charging each prisoner one shilling a week for the use of the beds in the prison; with no other public funding, prisoners depended on friends or relatives for food and other essentials, or from donations from their original parishes.

 The castle prison was found to still be in a very bad condition.
 The commissioners noted how the prison had "only one window, which is one foot wide and in a recess.
 It does not open....
 There is a door at the outer end of the passage, and in it a hole which is considered necessary for air...
 The privy is a dark winding recess...
 It leads to a hole going down to the bottom of the building, which is always inaccessible for cleaning, but which until six years ago had a drain from it to the moat; the air draws up from it into the passage and the room.
 There is no water within for the prisoners' liberty, and they are obliged to get some person to fetch it."

 Prison reforms followed, including improving the conditions of the castle facilities, although visitors continued to note how the castle was "patched and cobbled like a worn-out shoe".
 In 1838 the role of constable was transformed into the Chief Commissioner of Woods and Forests.
-The court and jury rooms were turned into a local school, although occasional Courts of Attachment were held in the chapel and the castle retained its function as a prison until 1842, when the remaining inmates were transferred to the prison at Littledean.
+The court and jury rooms were turned into a local school, although occasional Courts of Attachment were held in the chapel and the castle retained its function as a prison until 1842, when St Briavels Court and its prison were abolished by the St. Briavels Small Debts Court Act 1842 (5 & 6 Vict. c.
+83), which ordered the remaining inmates were transferred to the prison at Littledean.
+The court was replaced by a new court of requests that sat in Coleford and Littledean.

 Today

-The gatehouse and the buildings inside the bailey were made habitable again in 1906 and became a Youth Hostel in 1948.
+The gatehouse and the buildings inside the bailey were made habitable again in 1906 and became a youth hostel in 1948.
 In 1961 the moat was partly infilled and turned into a garden.
-The castle is classed as a Grade I listed building and as a Scheduled Monument.
+The castle is classed as a Grade I listed building and as a scheduled monument.
 The site as a whole remains open to the public, managed by English Heritage.